 Component 2 is worth 40% of the mark and will have 15 hours of supervised time at the end of the project.

-5 GCSEs at A*-C (or new grade 9-4), including English Language, Maths and an art related subject
+5 GCSEs 9-4, including English and Maths, plus an art related subject

 NB 100% attendance in all your A level sessions is essential to get high grades.